Residue – what does the residue of my estate mean?

 Residue and dying intestate (without a will)

-The meaning of what constitutes the residue and residuary estate for someone dying intestate is the same.
+The meaning of what constitutes the residue and residuary estate for someone who has not made a will and died intestate is the same.